biggestT/service-intent-string/README.md

 # service-intent-string
-One succint string to expess an intent across applications.
+One succint string to expess an intent across web applications.

 >An intent is an abstract description of an operation to be performed.
 >An Intent provides a facility for performing late runtime binding between the code in different applications.